stopsopa/os-browser-bridge/README.md

 In this case server might serve (and in fact does that) as a central hub for communication between many tabs in many browsers.

+Server might also do whatever you wish and server as an extension of native capabilites of the browser.
+For example:

+- it might broadcast OS events which are not normally "visible" in the browser context.
+Like: if OS just woke up from being suspended or if OS is going to sleep
+- it might broadcast events about changes in network connection or changes in battery level
+- and so on.
+Whatever you wish to achieve.

 ### Extension Background Script (`extension/background.js`)

 - Connects to WebSocket server (`ws://localhost:8080`)